MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/about/index.md

 To get started with containers on Windows Server or Windows 10, see the following:
 > [!div class="nextstepaction"]
 > [Get started: Configure Your Environment for Containers](../quick-start/set-up-environment.md)

+For help deciding which Azure services are right for your scenario, see [Azure container services](https://azure.microsoft.com/product-categories/containers/) and [Choosing what Azure services to use to host your application](https://docs.microsoft.com/azure/architecture/guide/technology-choices/compute-decision-tree).